How To Use Your Filofax & Moleskine Together

-To my utter disappointment I discovered that the diary doesn't actually start until the beginning of July - That is two whole months away!
+To my utter disappointment, I discovered that the diary doesn't actually start until the beginning of July - That is two whole months away!
 What am I supposed to do for two whole months?
 Carry on using my current A5 Filofax diary inserts I suppose.
 I am most put out.
-Today is National Stationery and the one piece of stationery I bought is of no use to me for two months.
+Today is National Stationery Day and the one piece of stationery I bought is of no use to me for two months.
 Grrrr.

 I like to see the pages get all marled, and I like to fold corners and rough it up until it looks and feels thoroughly used.
 Bound books seem to have this effect on me.
 It's the same with novels, I love to break the spines and fold down page corners and see the pages warp from the steam of a hot bath.

 It might have something to do with the fact that the inserts are so expensive too.
-My A5 Filofax feels like the 'final draft' of a diary, so basically I have been using an A4 refill pad to jot down all of my notes everyday, and then I copy down the most useful notes neatly and in the right place into my Filofax.
+My A5 Filofax feels like the 'final draft' of a diary, so basically I have been using an A5 refill pad to jot down all of my notes every day, and then I copy down the most useful notes neatly and in the right place into my Filofax.
 It's all a bit weird, isn't it?

 I love the fact that Moleskine also do a selection of 'Passions Journals'.
 I bought one recently for my sister because we are about to embark on an online cooking project and blog together.
 I think I have decided that I may need to purchase one for myself too.
-And because they fit so perfectly into the A5 sized Filofaxes I may also have to think about which A5 Filofax I want next, to organise my cooking project.
-Any excuse to expand the collection.

-You know, it's almost as if Moleskine and Filofax were made to fit together - like a complimentary marriage of two luxury stationery brands.
+I think I have decided not to feel guilty about loving them both.
+You know, it's almost as if Moleskine and Filofax were made to fit together anyway - like a complimentary marriage of two luxury stationery brands.
 Beautiful.

 What are your thoughts on loose sheet planners and bound notebook diaries?
 Let me know in the comments below.